 Advanced Elements 5 Gallon Summer Shower / Solar Shower: For showering during power outages fill a solar shower and place it on a table or the floor near a sunny window.
 You can also lay them by the fire in your fireplace.
 The water may only be warm, but it is better than using cold water for showering.
 During warm weather, just lay your solar shower in the concrete sidewalk or asphalt drive way.
 It does not take long to become very hot!

 Mobile Washer: I love my mobile washer which serves as a hand operated washing machine.
 Like a plunger, it uses a technique of pushing and pulling the water through clothes to clean them well without wearing them out.
 It uses a minimum of water and less soap due to the agitation motion.
 Use in a bucket (5-gallon suggested), sink or tub.

 Cotton Craft Scandia Stripe 12 Pack Kitchen, Dish & Tea Towels: You are going to have to trust me when I say these are the best cotton towels out there.
 I tried three different brands before I landed on these; they are heavier as well as larger and for lack of a better word, simply wonderful.
-As of this writing they are $12.99 for a dozen.
 You will not be disappointed.

 UltraFire Mini Cree LED Flashlight: At the time of this writing, this one is with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.